ccheptea/beautiful-jekyll/_posts/2017-03-21-auto-value-node.md

 layout: post
 published: false
 title: auto-value-node
-subtitle: Safely access optional fields
+subtitle: Safely and gracefuly access optional fields
 ---
 At [Tango Targeting](http://tangotargeting.com/) we try to keep our code as simple and comprehensible as possible.
 One of the challenges in doing so is having a complex and deep data structure.
 And by deep I mean something like in the following snippet.